berttejeda/ansible-taskrunner/examples/custom-cli-provider/README.md

 You should see `--this-is-an-example-switch` in the option listing.

+This switch is made available through the use of a custom cli provider plugin located in the plugins folder adjacent to this README.

-You can get creative by adjusting the `invocation` function in the [example](plugins/providers/example) plugin.
+As such, you can get creative by adjusting the plugin's `invocation` function.

-It's all python, so code away to your heart's content!
+It's all python, so code away to your heart's content: [example](plugins/providers/example)

 <a name="learning-points"></a>
 # Learning Points